 Rates start at $199, with the best rates guaranteed on the website.
 While many wine country hotels are pet-friendly, Inn at the Pier only accepts service dogs.
 Make your reservation at the Inn through their website or try Travelocity.

 Hotel review by San Francisco-based Travel Writer Nancy D. Brown.
-Photos © Nancy D. Brown.
+Photos by Nancy D. Brown.
 I was a guest of Inn at the Pier while researching a story on SLO Wine Country.
-If you need more information on the area click here.